hnla/style-modules/README.md

 ###Creating Module files:###

 * All Modules must include one of either a .css or .js file
-* Modules must also include a readme.txt file (follows the general format of WP plugin readme files for convenience and comformity to a known existing standard.
+* Modules must also include a readme.txt file (follows the general format of WP plugin readme files for convenience and conformity to a known existing standard.
 * Additionally each module should contain a readme.md file this is specifically for github display and allows us to display a neat and simplified module title and description to be displayed for users
 * Optionally  please try to include a SC of your styles in action.